appseconnect/docs/_posts/Workflow-Management/2018-10-13-Troubleshooting.md

 2. In this case you will get the input packet, as the error says about transformation, you will not get the Transform Packet and the Output packet.

 3. This error is due to the mapping of data files.
-Check for the Mapping in the Transform section of the touchpoint (you’ll find it in the menu bar below the touchpoint) you are synchronizing.
+Check for the Mapping in the Transform section of the touchpoint (you'll find it in the menu bar below the touchpoint) you are synchronizing.
 Now when the mapping is properly done, you are ready to sync the data again.